-- InterACT! is an evidence-based interactive performance program focused on sexual violence prevention and education, attendance is required for all new students. - AlcoholEdu is an interactive online program that uses the latest evidence-based prevention methods to create a highly engaging learning experience, inspiring students to make healthier decisions related to alcohol, cannabis, e-cigarettes, and other drugs. - Review of sexual misconduct, harassment and discrimination policies during new staff and faculty orientation. - Training on sexual harassment is required of all faculty and staff. - Pomona College CARES (Campus Advocacy Resources Education and Support) Office hosts outreach tables, and education/prevention programs and events and is the home of peer led student leadership programs, the Peer Educators and CARES Fellowships.
+- Sexual Assault Prevention for Universities (SAPU) is an online, science-based sexual violence prevention education course that presents realistic and interactive skill-building scenarios, specifically designed to address the issues of domestic violence, dating violence, sexual assault and stalking, including information on recognizing warning signs of abusive behavior, risk reduction techniques, and positive options for bystander intervention.
+All new students are required to complete this course before arriving to campus. - AlcoholEdu is an interactive online program that uses the latest evidence-based prevention methods to create a highly engaging learning experience, inspiring students to make healthier decisions related to alcohol, cannabis, e-cigarettes, and other drugs. - Review of sexual misconduct, harassment and discrimination policies during new staff and faculty orientation. - Training on sexual harassment is required of all faculty and staff. - Pomona College CARES (Campus Advocacy Resources Education and Support) Office hosts outreach opportunities, and education/prevention workshops, programs, and events and is the home of peer led student leadership programs, the Peer Educators and Campus Advocates.